HEAT WITH SOLAR

 THE MIXERGY TANK

-Mixergy’s top-up technology helps you to use more of the solar energy you produce in two key ways:
+Mixergy’s top-up technology helps you use more of the solar energy you produce in two key ways:

 1. On sunny days you are able to preempt surplus solar energy being generated and choose to heat your tank to a lesser volume in the morning.
-This enables you to utilise as much of this energy as possible and export less to the grid.
+This enables you to maximise potential solar energy consumption throughout the day, minimizing exports to the grid.

 CONVENTIONAL SOLAR TANKS

 Conventional tanks heat all or nothing which can reduce the utilisation of solar in two key ways:

 1. On sunny days, surplus solar energy may be wasted, as the tank will of heated to 100% of total volume (ie. its full!) in the morning, leaving less water in the tank available to heat when the sun shines.

 2. On less sunny days, short bursts of renewable energy may be under-utilised as the cylinder attempts to heat the entire volume of water.
 While this will still increase the overall water temperature, this water may be less usable (less hot) then if a smaller volume was heated to a higher temperature.